 What to Consider Before Buying Pedals

-We recommend that all racing sim aficionados consider purchasing pedals.
+We recommend that all racing sim aficionados consider purchasing a good set of sim racing pedals.
 It makes very little sense to buy a wheel and no pedals.
 Moreover, the ones that come pre-bundled with wheels are often of lackluster quality.
 Pedals will determine just how well you take turns, perform in straights, and any action you take with your wheel will likely have some correlation with an action you need to take with your pedals.
 For this reason, there are certain considerations to keep in mind.

 When purchasing racing sim pedals the most important aspect to keep in mind is whether they have load cells.
 These are force transducers that translate the pressure, compression, and position of the pedal to electrical signals which the game can measure.
 This means the game will know just how much gas you’re planning on giving your car.